TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/GlobalValues/Typo3ConfVars/Index.rst

 FE
    :ref:`Frontend-related options <typo3ConfVars_fe>`.

+GFX
+   :ref:`Options related to image manipulation. <typo3ConfVars_gfx>`

 HTTP
    :ref:`Settings for tuning HTTP requests <typo3ConfVars_http>` made by TYPO3.

-GFX
-   :ref:`Options related to image manipulation. <typo3ConfVars_gfx>`
+LOG
+   :ref:`Configuration of the logging system <logging-configuration>`

 MAIL
    :ref:`Options related to the sending of emails <typo3ConfVars_gfx>` (transport, server, etc.).

+SVCONF
+   :ref:`Service API configuration<services-developer-service-api-getters>`

 SYS
-  :ref:`General options <typo3ConfVars_sys>` which may affect both the frontend and the backend.
+  :ref:`General options <typo3ConfVars_sys>` which may affect both the frontend

+T3_SERVICES
+   :ref:`Service registration configuration <ervices-configuration-registration-changes>` and the backend.

-Details on the various configuration options can be found in the Install Tool as well as the TYPO3 source at :file:`typo3/sysext/core/Configuration/DefaultConfigurationDescription.yaml`.
+Further details on the various configuration options can be found in the Install Tool as well as the TYPO3 source at :file:`typo3/sysext/core/Configuration/DefaultConfigurationDescription.yaml`.
 The documentation shown in the Install Tool is automatically extracted from